 Given the importance of ASNSD1-uORF in high-risk medulloblastoma, we next asked whether its abundance was increased in this disease.
 Indeed, ASNSD1-uORF displayed higher levels of RNA translation in MYC-driven cell lines by Ribo-seq (p = 0.0013, Figure 4A).
-Moreover, using targeted mass spectrometry with size selection, we observed a significant upregulation of ASNSD1-uORF protein level, but not other small proteins, in 10 MYC-driven compared to 5 non-MYC-driven medulloblastoma cell lines (p = 0.001, Figure 4B and Figure S4A).
-To validate these findings in patients, we leveraged publicly available mass spectrometry data for 45 pediatric medulloblastoma samples.13 In this historical dataset, we noted that ASNSD1-uORF appeared correlated with MYC in Group 3 tumors, though the analysis was underpowered (Figure S4B).
-Across all samples, high ASNSD1-uORF was also observed in samples in MYCN-high Group 4 tumors, where high MYC and high MYCN are mutually exclusive (Figure S4C-D).
-These results are consistent with the well-known overlap in MYC and MYCN function,44 as both may bind the same DNA motifs,45 dimerize with Max,46 and control similar downstream cellular programs.47 Therefore, we performed a merged analysis of ASNSD1-uORF protein levels in patient tumors with high levels of either MYC or MYCN, which revealed strong correlation between this uORF and the MYC family transcription factors (Pearson R = 0.47, p = 0.0009) (Figure 4C).13
+Moreover, using targeted mass spectrometry with size selection, we observed a significant upregulation of ASNSD1-uORF protein level, but not other small proteins, in 10 MYC-driven compared with 5 non-MYC-driven medulloblastoma cell lines (p = 0.001, Figures 4B and S4A).
+To validate these findings in patients, we leveraged publicly available mass spectrometry data for 45 pediatric medulloblastoma samples.17 In this historical dataset, we noted that ASNSD1-uORF appeared correlated with MYC in group 3 tumors, although the analysis was underpowered (Figure S4B).
+Across all samples, high ASNSD1-uORF was also observed in samples in MYCN-high group 4 tumors, where high MYC and high MYCN are mutually exclusive (Figures S4C and S4D).
+These results are consistent with the well-known overlap in MYC and MYCN function48 because both may bind the same DNA motifs,49 dimerize with Max,50 and control similar downstream cellular programs.51 Therefore, we performed a merged analysis of ASNSD1-uORF protein levels in patient tumors with high levels of either MYC or MYCN, which revealed strong correlation between this uORF and the MYC-family transcription factors (Pearson R = 0.47, p = 0.0009) (Figure 4C).17 Consistent with this finding, MYCN overexpression in ONS76 medulloblastoma cells (MYC low subtype) resulted in upregulation of ASNSD1-uORF protein levels (Figures S4E and S4F; Table S4A).
+This regulation appeared, at least in part, to be from post-transcriptional effects because ASNSD1-uORF protein levels did not correlate with ASNSD1 mRNA levels or MYC/MYCN level in patient tissues (Figures S4G and S4H).

-We also measured ASNSD1-uORF protein levels across 23 non-medulloblastoma cell lines with matched CRISPR knockout data (as in Figure 3E, Table S3A) and observed that, while some cell lines lacking an essentiality phenotype expressed ASNSD1-uORF, medulloblastoma cell lines displayed both prominent protein expression and a loss-of-viability knockout phenotype (Figure S4E).
-Lastly, a reanalysis of mass spectrometry data for 504 solid tumor, non-medulloblastoma cancer cell lines48 demonstrated the greatest abundance of ASNSD1-uORF in MYCN-amplified neuroblastoma cell lines, consistent with MYC/MYCN regulation (Figure S4F).
-Taken together, our findings indicate that ASNSD1-uORF is a genetic dependency in high-risk medulloblastoma, which may be associated with its upregulation at the protein level in MYC or MYCN-driven pediatric cancers.
+We also measured ASNSD1-uORF protein levels across 23 non-medulloblastoma cell lines with matched CRISPR knockout data (as in Figure 3E; Table S3A) and observed that, while some cell lines lacking an essentiality phenotype expressed ASNSD1-uORF protein, medulloblastoma cell lines displayed both prominent protein expression and a loss-of-viability knockout pheno-type (Figure S4I).
+Lastly, a reanalysis of mass spectrometry data for 504 solid tumor, non-medulloblastoma cancer cell lines52 demonstrated the greatest abundance of ASNSD1-uORF protein in MYCN-amplified neuroblastoma cell lines, consistent with MYC/MYCN regulation (Figure S4J).
+Taken together, our findings indicate that ASNSD1-uORF is a genetic dependency in high-risk medulloblastoma, which may be associated with its upregulation at the protein level in MYC- or MYCN-driven pediatric cancers.